 If you ever need to grill those tasty hotdogs all at once, a rake can do that for you.
 Utilize the several stands on the rake and save time in cooking.

 Just make sure somebody’s holding the rake well and looking into what you are grilling in there.

 Camping Tip #11: Have Aromatic Herbs with You

-Do you have more camping tips to add?
-Share them in the comments section below!
+Do you have more camping tips to add to this post?
+Share your camping knowledge with us in the comments section below!

 - Yosemite National Park Camping | Survival Life National Park Series

 - Outdoor Survival | 13 Winter Camping Tips For Every Survivalist

 - How To Properly Build A Fire: A Step By Step Guide With Safety Tips

 Editor’s Note: This post was originally published on November 2, 2018, and has been updated for quality and relevancy.